fdeblasio/pokeemerald-expansion/README.md

 - Scolipede:
     - Learns X-Scissor and Poison Jab upon evolving
     - Learns Bug Bite at level 12 and Steamroller in its place at level 20
-    - Learns Coil by level up
+    - Learns Coil and Lunge by level up
-    - Learns Lunge by move tutor

 - Cottonee:
     - Learns Magical Leaf, Disarming Voice, and Dazzling Gleam by level up